 Can you talk more specifically about the nature of the electronic tools and the transformation process in Back into Nothingness?

 In the Back into Nothingness project, I used electronics to establish a connection between the sound world and the poetic world, exploring sonorities and images in relation to the text; I also tried to broaden the vocal palette, between the whispered, the stammered, the spoken and the sung, moving towards distortion and shouting.
 There's also an accumulation effect of spoken voices to simulate, with real-time processing, the crowd but also the moments of "miscellaneous facts" that are also important in the text.
-Towards the end, there's a sort of accumulation of granular, fragmented material of great density, which brings us back to our times, with the current proliferation of news and information that is completely disconnected and sterile.
+Towards the end, there's a sort of accumulation of granular, fragmented material of great density, which brings us back to our own times, with the current proliferation of news and information completely disconnected and sterile.

 Have you ever thought about opera?